LiberTEM/LiberTEM-blobfinder/docs/source/reference.rst

 LiberTEM-blobfinder is structured into three parts:

-1. A "base" package with numerics functions that work independent of LiberTEM.
+1. A "base" package with numerics functions and utilities.
-2. A "common" package that uses other "common" aspects of LiberTEM for convenience, but can be used independent of LiberTEM core facilities.
+2. A "common" package providing user-facing funtcions to run Blobfinder without any dependency on LiberTEM itself.
 3. A "udf" package with classes and functions to use this functionality with full LiberTEM integration.

 .. _`blobfinder base`:

 Basic numerics functions
 ------------------------

-These functions work independent of any LiberTEM infrastructure.

 .. automodule:: libertem_blobfinder.base.correlation
    :members:
    :special-members: __init__

+.. automodule:: libertem_blobfinder.base.masks
+   :members:

 .. _`blobfinder common`:

 Common classes and functions
 ----------------------------

-These functions and classes depend on other LiberTEM "common" packages, but can be used without the LiberTEM core infrastructure.
+These functions and classes provide Blobfinder's funtcionality, but can be used without the LiberTEM core infrastructure.

 .. automodule:: libertem_blobfinder.common.patterns